splunk-terraform/terraform-provider-signalfx/website/docs/r/detector.html.markdown

 ### Jira

-Note that the `credentialId` is the SignalFx-provided ID shown after setting up your Jira integration.
-(See also `signalfx_jira_integration`.)
+Note that the `credentialId` is the Splunk-provided ID shown after setting up your Jira integration.
+See also `signalfx_jira_integration`.

 ```
 notifications = ["Jira,credentialId"]
 ```

-### Opsgenie
+### OpsGenie

-Note that the `credentialId` is the SignalFx-provided ID shown after setting up your Opsgenie integration. `Team` here is hardcoded as the `responderType` as that is the only acceptable type as per the API docs.
+Note that the `credentialId` is the Splunk-provided ID shown after setting up your Opsgenie integration. `Team` here is hardcoded as the `responderType` as that is the only acceptable type as per the API docs.

 ```
 notifications = ["Opsgenie,credentialId,responderName,responderId,Team"]